 Get Started with Lightning Experience

 To maximize the value of moving your business operations to Lightning Experience, invest some time in learning about the possibilities.
 The power of Lightning means you can create a user experience that improves workflow and productivity, makes jobs easier and more intuitive, even transforms your business.
 When you understand your options, you’re well set to design a thoughtful transition that reevaluates existing customizations and eliminates old problems.
-And you’re armed with the data to make a compelling case to your leadership and stakeholders.
+And you’re armed with the data to make a compelling case to your leadership and other decision makers.